-In concluding a contract for this project, each research institution must prepare for a management and auditing system for research expenses based on the said guidelines and submit a "Self-evaluation Checklist for Implementation of Proper Systems" ("checklist," hereinafter), which is a report on the situation (research undertaking is not approved unless the checklist is submitted).
+In concluding a contract for this project, each research institution must prepare for a management and auditing system for research expenses based on the said guidelines and submit a "Selfevaluation Checklist for Implementation of Proper Systems" ("checklist," hereinafter), which is a report on the situation (research undertaking is not approved unless the checklist is submitted).

-Accordingly, starting on April 1, 2022, you must review the content of the following website, download the FY2022 version of the checklist from the Cross-ministerial Research and Development Management System (e-Rad), fill it out, and submit it (upload it) via e-RAD to the Competitive Research Fund Coordination Office, Research Environment Division, Science and Technology Policy Bureau, Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-Please note that contracts for research institutions that have submitted the FY2021 version of the checklist will be approved irrespective of the above, but you must also submit the FY2022 version of the checklist by December 1, 2022.
+Accordingly, starting on April 1, 2023, you must review the content of the following website, download the FY2023 version of the checklist from the Cross-ministerial Research and Development Management System (e-Rad), fill it out, and submit it (upload it) via e-RAD to the Competitive Research Fund Coordination Office, Research Environment Division, Science and Technology Policy Bureau, Ministry of Education, Culture, Sports, Science and Technology (MEXT).